St. Paul Property Crime Lawyer

 In Minnesota, criminal damage to property is a serious offense.
 It can be charged as either a misdemeanor or felony, and a conviction could lead to imprisonment and thousands of dollars in fines.
 The penalties can have life-altering consequences.
 For example, a mark on your criminal record could make it challenging for you to get a job or find a place to live.
 If you were accused of criminal damage to property, you need a lawyer on your side who knows how to fight your charge and seek a favorable outcome on your behalf.

-At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul criminal property damage attorneys have over 80 years of combined experience and have handled thousands of cases.
+At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul property crime attorneys have over 80 years of combined experience and have handled thousands of cases.
 We know the laws and the court systems, and we know what it takes to develop and present a compelling legal defense.
 When you hire us, you'll receive personalized attention from the beginning of your case until its conclusion.
 Additionally, our team is accessible and available 24/7.
 You'll also get our cell phone numbers so you can reach us whenever you have questions or concerns about your case.
 We're providing zealous advocacy in Dakota County and Washington County!

 In Minnesota, criminal damage to property is generally defined as causing physical damage to someone else's possessions without their consent.
 Four degrees of this offense exist, which are separated based on the specifics of the situation.